 Myth #1 busted!

-2. I’m too old to start learning coding
+2: I’m too old to start learning coding

 It does not matter whether you are 20, 40, or 60.
 Anyone and everyone can learn how to code.

-With coding, your age simply does not matter.
-What matters more is how much work you are willing to put into learning the things you are interested in.
+When it comes to learning coding, age doesn’t matter.
+What is more important is how much work you’re willing to put into it.

 Having 10 or 20 years of experience in a specific industry is something money just can’t buy.
-That experience is your #1 asset that you can amp up with some new skills in programming.
+That experience is your #1 asset that you can amp up with some new programming and web skills.

-However, if you really enjoy learning programming, that is all that matters.
+However, if you really enjoy learning programming, that’s all that matters.
 Having passion and confidence is much more powerful than simply having been born yesterday.

-3. Coding is for nerds
+3: Coding is for nerds

+Wrong!
 Coding is for everyone!

-4. I need to be really smart to learn programming
+4: I need to be really smart to learn programming

-I have said this before and I will say it again: what matters the most is your drive, motivation, and hard work!
+What matters the most is your drive, motivation, and hard work!

-Anyone can learn how to code.
-Anyone.
-You simply need to be consistent, have a good plan for getting where you want to be, and then just do the necessary work step by step.
+You need a robust plan for getting where you want to be.
+Then, just follow your plan, achieve your milestones one by one and do the necessary work step by step.

 And remember: the more you practice, the easier things will become.

 This assumption could not be further from the truth.
-And I would know, I’m a living proof of it myself.
+And I would know – I’m a living proof of it myself.

 The best way to learn how to code is to work on practical, real-world projects and write programs and code from scratch.

-6. I only need to learn one programming language – the best one
+6: I only need to learn one programming language (The best one)

-However, in most cases it is not enough to start a career in tech, for example.
+However, in most cases it’s not enough to start a career in tech.

-Any programming language is simply a means to an end: it is a tool to help you achieve something.
+Any programming language is simply a means to an end.
+It’s a tool to help you achieve or build something.

 Each programming language fits a specific purpose, either for work or study.
-In other words, there is no one programming language that is the best of them all.
-There are only programming languages that are more suitable for a specific purpose than others.
+In other words, no one programming language is the best in the world.
+Some languages are simply more suitable for a specific purpose than others.